John A Waller

 Responsibility for Directors in the UK during a liquidation

-- As a director, you should, therefore, ensure the company ceases to trade, once determined, the company insolvent.
+- As a director, you should therefore ensure the company ceases to trade.
+Once determined, the company is insolvent.

 - Ensure care not to raise further sales invoices, pay staff, deliver finished goods, allow creditors to collect unpaid supplies or request any additional finance for the company.
 Any director, therefore, doing so, is not in the interests of company creditors and may place you in danger of allegations of wrongful trading, as per Section 214 of the Insolvency Act 1986.

-- An advert advertises the companies intentions in the Gazette.
-Once resolution passed to wind up the company, then an advert in the Gazette placed within 14 days.
-Therefore notifying any potential creditors as to the companies intentions.
+- An advert advertises the company’s intentions in the Gazette.
+Once resolution passed to wind up the company, an advert in the Gazette was placed within 14 days.
+Therefore, notifying any potential creditors as to the company’s intentions.

 - As a director, you then have a duty to prepare a statement of affairs.
-Preparation of the Statement of Affairs is, therefore, perhaps the final duty of the director.
+Preparation of the Statement of Affairs is perhaps the director’s final duty.

 - Upon agreement, then a duly authorised licensed insolvency practitioner may appoint.
 Therefore, appointing a licensed insolvency practitioner (Liquidator) is a legal requirement.